netxms/netxms-doc/admin/image-library.rst

 Image library
 #############

-All images used on maps or as rack, chassis or chassis module image should be uploaded to Image Library first.
+All images used on maps or as rack, chassis or chassis module images must be uploaded to the Image Library first.
 It is possible to upload, delete and update images.
-They can be organized by categories.
+They can be organized in categories.

 .. figure:: _images/image_library.png